In this COROS Pace Review, we take a good look at the latest GPS, multi-sport watch from COROS.

 For me personally the accuracy of HR and repeatability of my bike’s power meter are paramount.
 However I appreciate that there are MANY MORE RUNNERS who want accurate distance measurements and instant pace measurements than there are cyclists with power meters.
 Instant pace is important to me too (but not distance).

 I have a test that I do for GPS watches.
 All the results, source files and methodology are here.
 The Pace scored 81% and 77%.
 81% is one of the best results I’ve had.

-Interestingly on both test days there were a reasonably higher than normal number of satellites available in the sky (more info in the results spreadsheet linked to above and more general info on GPS DilutionOfPrecision (DOP) here).
+Interestingly on both test days there were a reasonably higher than normal number of satellites available in the sky (Details about GPS DilutionOfPrecision (DOP) here).

 GPS Accuracy – Cycling